artificialfintelligence/artificialfintelligence/README.md

 👋 Hi, I'm Farid AKA Freddie.
-An engineer and data science developer from Canada 🇨🇦
+A computer engineer and data science professional from Canada 🇨🇦

 📫 How to reach me: Send me a message via [my LinkedIn profile](https://linkedin.com/in/faridt)

+👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer, a quantitative financial analyst and an English teacher.

+🤖 Recently I got into microcontroller and microprocessor DIY projects (Arduino, Raspberry Pi) and I'm loving it!
+I'm thinking of getting a 3D printer at some point, too.

 💭 I live to learn.
 I've dabbled in photography, electronic music production, astronomy, philosophy, languages/linguistics and more.

-👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer, a quantitative financial analyst and an English teacher.
+💬 I'm a native English speaker and فارسی زبان مادری‌ام است و 日本語も良く話せます。そして　je suis en train d'apprendre le français maintenant.

 🌎🌍🌏 I have lived and/or worked in 4 countries and traveled to another 5.

-⛷️🏂 I ski and snowboard.
-(But I'm not really that good at either! 😅)

 🏕️ I love nature.
-I go solo camping at least a couple of times every year.
+I enjoy solo camping and going for walks and hikes in nature.

-🎮 I like board games as well as video games (esp. action/adventure/RPGs with good story and character development).
+🎮 I like board games as well as video games as an art form.
+(But few video games pass the "art" threshold).

-💬 I'm a native English speaker and فارسی زبان مادری‌ام است و 日本語も良く話せます。そして　je suis en train d'apprendre le français maintenant.

-I ❤️ mathematics.
+︙ Other things I like: I ❤️ mathematics.
+And I ❤️ film.
+(Though, again, fewer and fewer movies pass the "art" threshold these days.
+Also sadly I don't really have time to watch movies anymore.)

 🎙️ Some podcasts I follow and recommend:
 - [Lex Fridman](https://open.spotify.com/show/2MAi0BvDc6GTFvKFPXnkCL?si=bcb8e3c7f16b43c3)